On Thursday 17 March 2022, P&O Ferries sacked 800 staff with immediate effect via a pre-recorded video message.

 Despite this, one of the UK’s largest credit referencing agencies (CRAs) had rated P&O 100/100 right up until news of the sackings broke.

 Red Flag Alert was different.
-We correctly predicted the difficulties at P&O. We’ve rated the company one red flag since February 2022 and amber since December 2020.
+We correctly predicted the difficulties at P&O; we’ve rated the company one red flag since February 2022.

 In this article, we’ll examine what happened and why Red Flag Alert could spot the signs of financial problems when others couldn’t.